elledevelope/Maquette_resto/README.md

-# My First HTML Project 👩‍💻🎉
+# My First HTML/CSS Project 👩‍💻🎉

-Welcome to my first HTML project!
+Welcome to my first HTML/CSS project!
 In this project, I've used HTML and CSS to create a desktop-first design without incorporating any media queries.
 This README.md file provides an overview of the project structure and how to get started.

 ![Screenshot desktop of Resto html/css website](/Screenshot-Maquette-Resto-desktop.png)